-Welcome to The Purple Society Board of Directors and Advisory Committee page.
+Welcome to The Purple Society Board of Directors, Advisory Committee, and Clinical Advisors page.
 Our leaders take an unorthodox approach to helping families and patients.
 We have recruited a world class group of entrepreneurs and members of the philanthropic community, who will regularly blog, and create a smart, ongoing conversation not found anywhere else.
 The Advisory Committee helps The Purple Society with law, regulations, and standards.
 They give guidance in their field of expertise and make recommendations based on our Purple policies.

-Anthony is the founder of The Purple Society and a 24 hour a day cancer warrior — Anthony and his wife Suzann created The Purple Society in honor of their daughter Nitalia, who battled a rare brain tumor for over 3+ years.
-She went to live with the Lord on January 28, 2011.
-He is hyper-focused on helping families that are facing the same enemy as his family faced.
-His 19 year career in design, development, and interactive advertising has won him many awards and national recognition.
-He has been a part of many successful branding projects as well as several nationally recognized interactive projects. :: Nitalia’s Site ::
+Anthony is the Co-founder of The Purple Society and a 24 hour a day cancer warrior — Anthony and his wife Suzann followed the direction that their daughter Nitalia placed them on when she created The Purple Society in 2008.
+Nitalia, who battled a rare brain tumor for over 3 years, knew exactly what she wanted to achieve when she set out to help ALL children fighting cancer.
+She went to live with the Lord on January 28, 2011, but her mission to provide resources for all children continues to grow each day.
+Anthony is hyper-focused on helping families that are facing the same enemy as his family faced.
+He has a deep understanding of the international clinical trial system as well as the research space.
+His 19 year career in interactive development has allowed him to build cutting edge online and application tools for families fighting childhood cancer.
+He makes all his work freely available to families at no charge. :: Nitalia’s Site ::

 Suzann is a jewelry designer by trade, supermom by love.
 An exceptional wife and mother, Suzann dedicated her life early on to raising and taking care of her family.
 After her daughters diagnosis in 2008, she spent 3+ years giving unprecedented care to Nitalia.
 Sharing her experience with other families became second nature to her.
-Her caregiving experience helps navigate others through the hazy and often difficult hospital environment.
+Suzann’s caregiving experience has been highlighted in several national magazines as well as several medical publications.
+She currently helps parents navigate through the hazy and often difficult hospital environment.
 Her dedication and strong Faith have guided her family through the hardest times in their lives.
-Suzann looks to share that dedication with all the members of The Purple Society.
-She is always available to talk, or email any member needing advice or assistance. :: Nitalia’s Site ::
+Suzann looks to share that dedication with all families facing childhood cancer.
+She is always available to talk with any family needing advice or assistance. :: Nitalia’s Site ::

 Jessica has been with Wells Fargo Bank for ten plus years.
 During this period, at her company’s encouragement, she began to volunteer for many different charities.
 This involvement with the non-profit community sparked her love for volunteering.
 She is currently the Health Chair for the Wells Fargo Volunteer Chapter.
 Jessica met the Conti’s when she worked at their store in Tempe, AZ while Suzann was pregnant with Nitalia.
 After being out of touch for several years they reconnected and Jessica has been an active volunteer since.
 She is very passionate about Nitalia’s dream and excited to help grow our volunteer base.
 Jessica resides in Phoenix with her husband and two dogs. :: Wells Fargo ::

 Dr. Lange became a part of the Conti family when she started treating Nitalia.
 They shared an instant connection that ran much deeper then the Dr./Patient relationship.
 Nitalia loved her dearly.
 Dr. Lange’s determination and love for Nitalia was evident in the exceptional care she gave to her.
 Uncompromising and focused, Dr. Lange gives her all in treating her patients.
 Her career in pediatric oncology began 35 years ago in the exhilarating times when we were just beginning to learn how to use combinations of anti-cancer drugs to prevent recurrence of childhood cancer and death from cancer.
 The enduring theme of her work has been to improve cure rate through better chemotherapy while reducing side effects.
 Her personal goal is for cancer patients to emerge from cancer treatment as least as good as they were before their therapy.
 Central to the goal of reducing side effects has been reducing the amount of radiation therapy needed to cure a tumor by replacing radiation with chemotherapy.
 Dr. Lange has had the opportunity to direct many clinical trials at Children’s Hospital or in the major national pediatric oncology research group, the Children’s Oncology Group (COG) — and at the same time to collaborate with scientists to discover better treatments with less serious side effects.
 She is one of a growing group of investigators committed to reshaping the field of cognitive impairment.
 There is emerging evidence that cancer survivors with established cognitive problems also can benefit from systematic cognitive re-education.
 This re-education can be accomplished with computer-based cognitive remediation programs that involve parent and child participation at home or in the outpatient clinic, with oversight by a trained coach.
 We are currently developing supervised computer-based trials for children known to have problems.
 This can be done with relatively low cost and can be made available to almost all children.
-We are also planning trials to use computer-based programs to diagnose cognitive problems earlier — allowing us an opportunity to train young minds before the problem occurs. :: The Children’s Hospital of Philadelphia :: :: Dr. Lange’s Medical Publications ::
+We are also planning trials to use computer-based programs to diagnose cognitive problems earlier — allowing us an opportunity to train young minds before the problem occurs.
+Among her many previous honors are the Robert Dunning Dripps Memorial Award for Excellence in Graduate Medical Education from the University of Pennsylvania, the lifetime achievement award from the Children’s Oncology Group, the Temple University Alumni Achievement Award, and the Pitcher of Hope Award from the Alex’s Lemonade Stand Foundation. :: The Children’s Hospital of Philadelphia :: :: Dr. Lange’s Medical Publications ::

 Brian has been in the radio industry for 26+ years.
 His career started in La Crosse, Wisconsin and has taken him to much of the country.
 He met his wife Sandra during his time in San Diego, CA. They have 2 children; Mia 12 and Sofia 7.
 Brian has worked in many areas of the radio business… on-air, the programming department, and Marketing and Promotions.
 He has served on the board of the Save The Family organization, as well as overseeing marketing and promotions for charitable events with the Boys & Girls Club, Special Olympics, and St. Jude’s.
 Brian and family are long time friends with the Conti’s.